[?] Subscribe To This Site

 Decide how much you are worth per hour as well.
 Take your general price for a plain cake and then add on the hours.
 If people don't like your prices you can always explain or have a brochure that explains your pricing and why.
 You will burn out quickly if you under charge and start feeling cheated for not being paid enough.

-So only charge per serving if it is a undecorated cake.
+So only charge per serving if it is an undecorated cake.
 Price your decorated cakes much higher.
 This is why I only do wedding cakes at this point.
 The smaller cakes are just not worth it for me as I do make cakes part time now.
 Each cake is an individual unique creation that takes time and thought, patience and hard work.
 Do not give it away.
 I hope that helps Dawn.

-Comments for
+Comments for Cake pricing

 Average Rating starstarstarstarstar